Harendrasingh1/Job-Finder-App/README.md

 ## Setup

-To run the app locally, ensure you have Expo CLI installed on your machine:
+To run the app locally

 ```
 # clone